ieure/uuid-el/README.md

 ## Usage

-Pressing `w` while point is in a UUID will save that UUID to the kill ring.
+Pressing `w` while point is in a UUID will save it to the kill ring.

-The commands `uuid-next-uuid` and `uuid-previous-uuid` can be bound to enable motion between UUIDs.
+The commands `forward-uuid` and `backward-uuid` can be bound to enable motion between UUIDs.

+This mode also adds a `'uuid` type for `thing-at-point`.